 13

-Despite the various quirks of his job and the sometimes chaotic interactions with his coworkers, Sota enjoys his work at the restaurant.
-He is also the only brother to four sisters, including a younger sibling who attends elementary school and looks up to him.
+Despite the frequent mishaps and the oddball personalities around him, Sota truly enjoys his work.
+Outside the restaurant, he juggles life as the only brother to four sisters, including a much younger sibling who idolizes him.

 Slice of Life